Harvest Portfolios Group

 For perspective, take a look at what happened to the stock market between 2007 and 2009.
 The major stock indices formed a top in mid-2007, and then there was a lot of selling in the later part of 2008 as the financial crisis got bigger.
 But the bottom didn’t fall into place until March of 2009.

-Fast forward to early 2020.
-At that time, no one could predict that the financial world would take a turn like it did.
-Investors panicked that the pandemic would make things worse; however, the decline was short lived and one of the greatest rallies in recent history followed.
+The financial world experienced another significant shock in 2020.
+At that time, no one could have predicted that the financial system would take the turn that it did.
+Investors across the globe panicked, believing that the COVID-19 pandemic would make things worse.
+However, the stock market decline was short lived.
+One of the greatest market rallies in recent history followed.

 Had investors tried to time the market, they could be on the very wrong side of the trade and end up doing more damage to their portfolios than good.
 Consistently investing and management of the portfolio could provide security against market volatility versus trying to predict what could be next.